Gear, multi-color

 1. Regulate

 Before you can think clearly, you need to calm your nervous system.
 You can’t access reflection or problem-solving when you’re in fight, flight, or freeze.
-For Rebecca, mindful breathing helped her reconnect with the present and create space to explore what was really going on.
+For Rebecca, mindful breathing helped her reconnect with the present and create space to explore what was truly happening.

 2. Excavate